OpenMath/OMSTD/README.md

 ### Issue Discussions

-We use the [GitHub Issue Tracker](http://github.com/OpenMath/OMSTD/issues) to discuss open issues with the standard.
+We use the [GitHub Issue Tracker](issues) to discuss open issues with the standard.
 This ensures that all concerns are dealt with properly and the current state of the discussion is documented.
+Note that there are a lot of issues left over from [a  previous discussion](OpenMath/OM3/issues), which may still be relevant.

 ### Making a Pull Request